 the horse knows the way to carry the sleigh

 You’ll be the tour director on this excursion, in charge of even the most minor details.
-That means you’ll have to plot each twist and turn along the way.
-In addition, you’ll have to develop a backup plan for every step.
+So, plot each twist and turn in advance and develop a backup plan for every stage of your journey.

 Begin with all the questions you can imagine